gwagner/zig-yaml-parser/README.md

 This project is a bit of a playground to get a better understanding of how to use Zig's reflection system.

+For more information, you can checkout the project [here](https://www.valewood.org/i-wrote-a-zig-yaml-parser/)

 Feel free to fork and open issues but I am not promising that anything will get fixed.

 **This is very much MVP to suit my specific use case.**